-This module can be made more efficient by using LDM and STM for as much of the copying as possible.
+You can make this module more efficient by using LDM and STM for as much of the copying as possible.
 Eight is a sensible number of words to transfer at a time, given the number of registers that the ARM has.
-The number of eight-word multiples in the block to be copied can be found (if R2 = number of words to be copied) using:
+You can find the number of eight-word multiples in the block to be copied (if R2 = number of words to be copied) using: